davistdaniel/chemical-functional-group-detector/README.md

 * You can see few errors in detections and sometimes the model does not detect all similar groups in the structure, however, this could be solved by a bigger dataset.
 * The training was done only for 3.5 hours, using 40000 steps with a batch size of 4.

-## Contributing
-Suugestions and comments are very welcome!
-Let me know if you have any suggestions or other comments.I would be glad to discuss them and make required changes.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)